MahalavanyaSriram/COVID-19_Prediction/README.md

 - We can see that the vertical line with maximum distance is the blue line and hence we can decide a threshold of 3 to cut the dendrogram.
 The line cuts the dendogram at two points.
 So, we have two clusters.
 Applying the Agglomerative hierarchical clustering for 2 clusters.
 We can visually see the two clusters in the scatter plot for Obesity Vs Covd-19 Death rate.
 ![Hierarchical Clustering](/Images/hierarchical_clustering.png)

+Supervised Learning (Decision Trees):
+- Next, we decided to build a decision tree using DecisionTreeClassifier from sklearn.tree.
+- It seems that cluster 1 can be described by countries that obesity greater than -0.354, consume less than -0.12 vegetal products, and have undernourishment rate less than -0.029.
+Cluster 2 can be described by countries that have obesity greater than -0.354, deaths > 3.4, and undernourishment rate greater than 1.392.
+Cluster 3 can be described by countries that have obesity greater than -0.354, and deaths less than 3.4.
+Based on this cluster 2 contains countries that have the highest fatalities, and should make lifestyle / policy changes for the future.

 ### Evaluation